 A user writes: “I can’t go on, the situation is draining me, but fighting against it makes me even more tired and exhausted”.
-His question to the I Ching: “Does the sentence, the attitude I agree, make sense now?”
+His question to the I Ching: “Is the attitude I agree, the answer?”
 The I Ching’s answer is 57 – the gentle.

 A user asks, “How should I deal with the impulses, how do I center, what are my real intentions?”

 A user asks, “Should I make a clear cut and work for a foundation?”
 Currently he is employed by an exploitative and inhumanly profit-oriented company, which he can hardly stand any more.
 Actually, his decision is made, now he hopes that everything will work out.